tito-arch/BABC-2/content/posts/chatgpt-4-vs-chatgpt-3-when-is-chatgpt-4-coming-out.md

 **let's break down this into short summaries:**

 When you ask chatgpt4 to summarize a block of text and only use words starting with a specific letter, it doesn't strain at all.
 The model was able to summarize an OpenAI blog post with a single sentence with all letters starting with the letter "Q".
+ChatGPT3 is unable to achieve this task, it simply struggles a little bit and eventually gives up.

+In case you missed the demo catch it here: [OpenAI GPT4 developer live stream.](https://www.youtube.com/watch?v=outcGtbnMuQ)

+With little help, the model was able to build a fully functional discord bot that was used in the rest of the presentation.

+A cool thing about these models and precisely gpt4 is that you could grab the documentation of a certain service online eg: an API documentation and gpt4 will understand and rephrase everything using the latest update to give correct answers since it still has limited information about events that happened after 2021.
+(I think its always good to give it the latest up-to-date information)